X-CCS/Tacotron_cpu_inference/README.md

 3. You don't need to run PyTorch NGC container for CPU inference, simply use PyTorch CPU version (I am using 1.5) from: https://pytorch.org/get-started/locally/

-4. You may need to install dllogger by running: pip install 'git+https://github.com/NVIDIA/dllogger'   If you get this error:ModuleNotFoundError: No module named 'dllogger'
+4. You may need to install dllogger by running: pip install 'git+https://github.com/NVIDIA/dllogger'

+If you get this error: ModuleNotFoundError: No module named 'dllogger'

 5. Now you can run inference on CPU: $ python inference.py --tacotron2 tacotron2_1032590_6000_amp --waveglow waveglow_1076430_14000_amp -o output/ -i phrases/phrase.txt

-6.You can also run the inference scripts for more extensive testingwhich could take quite a while:
+6.You can also run the inference scripts for benchmarking which could take quite a while:

 bash test_infer.sh